Urmila Matondkar: Debut and initial roles (1989–1994)

-Breakthrough (1994–1998)

-She gained wider public recognition with the 1994 hit romantic drama Aa Gale Lag Ja, starring alongside Jugal Hansraj.
+Rangeela and rise to prominence (1995–1999)

 In 1995, Matondkar established herself as a leading actress of contemporary Hindi cinema by featuring in Varma's musical romance Rangeela, one of the top-grossing productions of the year.
 Co-starring Aamir Khan and Jackie Shroff, the film emerged as a blockbuster with a gross of ₹334 million.
 Matondkar played Mili Joshi, an effervescent fun-loving friend of a street-toughened orphan, with ambitions of becoming an actress.
 At the 41st Filmfare Awards, Rangeela was nominated for 12 awards including a first Best Actress nomination for Matondkar.
 The film was screened at the International Film Festival of India.

+"I was happy that the masses in the south had accepted me, but then I felt that the Hindi audiences also should...
+Rangeela was a very wonderful film, a great experience.
+The music by A R Rahman, the direction, coupled with the technical expertise of Ram Gopal Verma and the acting abilities of all the artists were all useful."

+— Matondkar, talking about Rangeela, in an interview.

 In the same year, she also starred alongside Mohanlal in the Malayalam action Thacholi Varghese Chekavar.
 She played Maya, the only witness in a homicide who is kept under house arrest by her parents.

-In 1996, she played Sapna, the daughter of an RTO official in S. Shankar's Indian (1996), which marked her first Tamil film.
+The next year, she played Sapna, the daughter of an RTO official in S. Shankar's Indian (1996), which marked her first Tamil film.
 It was also dubbed and released in Hindi under the title Hindustani.
 Featuring Kamal Haasan in dual roles alongside Matondkar and Manisha Koirala, it was the most expensive Indian film at that time, with a budget of ₹150 million.
 Nirupama Subramanian of India Today felt the film was a commercial potboiler and wrote, "Indian has dances, foot-tapping melodies by A. R. Rahman and two pretty women, Manisha Koirala and Urmila Matondkar".
 Both Indian and Hindustani were commercial successes.
 The film was India's official entry for the Best Foreign Language Film for the Academy Awards in 1996, but was not nominated.